trashbirdecology/luisdva.github.io/_posts/2018-05-09-excel-trivia.md

 9                              20, **42**, 18, 36    1
 {% endhighlight %}

 We won't be generating separate output files for printing game cards, but the Question/Answers below come directly from the stacked data.
-For this step we'll be using purrrlyr and knitr.
+For this step we'll be using _purrrlyr_ and _knitr_.

 {% highlight r %}
 library(purrrlyr)